 From Brush to Lush in Puerto Seco

-In 2006, the Robinson Family set out on a path that would not only reshape a landscape but also profoundly affect countless lives and species.
-Initially an exploratory trip to Costa Rica in search of tropical hardwoods for import to the United States, the journey took an unexpected turn when they purchased a neglected 75-acre former dairy and beef farm.
+In 2005, the Robinson Family set out on a journey that would not only reshape a landscape but also profoundly reshape their lives.
+Initially on an exploratory trip to Costa Rica in search of tropical hardwoods for import to the United States, the journey took an unexpected turn when they purchased a neglected 75-acre former dairy and beef farm.
 Covered in thorny vines, brush, and weeds, the property was ripe for transformation.

 At first, the project was seen as a business opportunity—a win-win scenario promising financial returns and environmental benefits.
-However, a pivotal moment about eight years in changed everything.
-During a maintenance visit, the family witnessed their mountain almond trees, or "Almendros de Montaña," in full bloom.
-The site was a flurry of activity, with hundreds of birds including Red-Lored Parrots, Orange-Chinned Parakeets, Keel-Billed Toucans, and Chestnut-Mandibled Toucans thronging the young grove.
-This celebration of life marked a turning point, evolving their business venture into a mission-driven project to restore and expand degraded lands into thriving ecosystems.
+However, a pivotal moment eight years into the project changed everything.
+During a maintenance visit, the family witnessed their young forest that included almond trees, or "Almendros de Montaña," in full bloom.
+The forest was a flurry of activity, with hundreds of birds including Red-Lored Parrots, Orange-Chinned Parakeets, Chestnut-Mandibled Toucans and many other birds and animals thriving in the young forest.
+This celebration of life marked a turning point, evolving their business venture into a mission-driven project to restore the property into a thriving ecosystem.

 The Challenge: